 Seizures are not well understood.
 In some cases, it may not be possible for you to prevent a seizure if your seizures don’t appear to have a specific trigger.

-You can take steps in your daily life to help prevent seizures, including:
+You can take steps in your daily life to help prevent seizures.
+Tips include:

 - Avoid traumatic brain injury by using motorcycle helmets, safety belts, and cars with airbags.

-- Use proper hygiene and practice appropriate food handling to avoid parasitic infections that cause epilepsy.
+- Use proper hygiene and practice appropriate food handling to avoid infections, parasitic or otherwise, that cause epilepsy.

-- Reduce your risk factors for stroke, such as high blood pressure, high cholesterol, smoking, and inactivity.
+- Reduce your risk factors for stroke, which include high blood pressure, high cholesterol, smoking, and inactivity.

 Pregnant women should have adequate prenatal care.
 Getting proper prenatal care helps to avoid complications that could contribute to the development of a seizure disorder in your baby.
 After you give birth, it’s important to have your child immunized against diseases that can negatively affect their central nervous system and contribute to seizure disorders.